SouLayman2022/Windows_11_Kiosk_mode/README.md

 this scripts is 100% safe and dosen't have many lines, It was developed to automate guest account removale on Windows 11.</br>
 It combines PowerShell automation with Windows Task Scheduler for a clean huest account reset.</br>
 I can see this used as a kiosk mode in many scenarios, such as:</br>
-Cybercafés or gaming centers, to quickly clear guest sessions to prevent leftover data from affecting new users.
+- Cybercafés

-- Libraries or community centers – provide safe, standardized access for visitors without manual account maintenance.
+- gaming centers

-- Shelters, schools, or public facilities – ensure sensitive information is not retained and accounts remain clean.
+- Libraries...etc

-- Home guest accounts – maintain privacy and system cleanliness for family members or visitors, automatically removing inactive guest accounts after a defined period.
+to quickly clear guest sessions to prevent leftover data from affecting new users.